javaLux/hashguard/README.md

     ````shell
     hashguard download "https://example.com/file.zip" -a sha2-512
     ````

+  * Download a file and use a prefixed hash to specify the algorithm:
+    ````shell
+    hashguard download "https://example.com/file.zip" sha224:a1b2c3d4e5f6
+    ````

   * Use a specific output directory for the downloaded file:
     ````shell
     hashguard download "https://example.com/image.jpg" a1b2c3d4e5f6 -o /path/to/output_directory